 The University will evaluate the response to this RFP with consideration for both one-time costs and operating costs through the term.
-The University will analyze options based on a 5, 10 and 20-year operating window and will seek the solution that provides the lowest cost and the greatest flexibility during these time frames.
+The University will analyze options based on a 20 year operating window and will seek the solution that provides the lowest cost and the greatest flexibility during this time frame.

-The University is seeking Bidders to provide price-protection on additional strands of fiber throughout the NetworkMaine footprint for 5 years.
-In addition, offering the option of obtaining additional collocation space throughout the NetworkMaine footprint for 5 years, with price-protection, will be viewed as highly favorable.
+The University is seeking Bidders to provide price-protection on additional strands of fiber throughout the MaineREN footprint for 5 years.
+In addition, offering the option of obtaining additional collocation space throughout the MaineREN footprint for 5 years, with price-protection, will be viewed as highly favorable.

-The University is interested primarily in IRU-type pricing with a greater up-front payment and a lesser annual maintenance cost.
+The University is interested primarily in IRU-type pricing with greater up-front payments during the first three years of the term and a lesser annual maintenance cost.
 It is anticipated that proposals will contain an initial IRU cost with annual maintenance costs.
 The University will use IRU pricing and ongoing maintenance costs for overall cost comparisons.
 The University welcomes proposals with optional payment plans in addition to IRU pricing.
 However, the University will be unable to evaluate proposals that do not include IRU-type pricing.

 The University actively seeks Bidders willing to build out their network where necessary to reach University facilities, in a way that is mutually beneficial to both parties.
-The University also welcomes Bidder partnerships with other companies for local dark-fiber loops from a Bidder's existing facilities to University-related facilities.
+The University also welcomes Bidder partnerships with other companies for local dark fiber loops from a Bidder's existing facilities to University-related facilities.

-The University anticipates that this RFP describes only the first phase of the dark fiber project and welcomes Bidder proposals that would offer the University the opportunity to easily extend any contract to the east, west and north of these initially identified areas.
+This RFP describes the third phase of a multi-phase dark fiber project.
+The University welcomes Bidder proposals that would offer the University the opportunity to easily extend any contract beyond these initially identified areas.

 Bidders should include detailed technical information in the RFP response.
-Ideally, this information should include detailed route maps, mid-span splice locations along those routes, and fiber-access locations on any additional routes available in the Northeast region.
+Ideally, this information should include detailed route maps, mid-span splice locations along those routes, and fiber-access locations on any additional routes available in Maine.

-1.5 Underlying NetworkMaine Rationale: The University understands that while some service providers readily lease long haul dark fiber to the educational community, other service providers have yet to adopt business policies that embrace the provisioning of dark fiber resources to customers like the University.
+1.5 Underlying MaineREN Rationale: The University understands that while some service providers readily lease long haul dark fiber to the educational community, other service providers have yet to adopt business policies that embrace the provisioning of dark fiber resources to customers like the University.
 The University believes its requirement to build a cutting edge research and educational network make it an ideal candidate for a leased dark fiber arrangement.
 In reality, a managed services approach can only fulfill a portion of the University's needs.
-Those needs left unmet represent some of the most critical reasons for building NetworkMaine.
+Those needs left unmet represent some of the most critical reasons for building MaineREN.